You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 QR Codes have built-in error correction capabilities to ensure that even if the code is partially obscured, damaged, or distorted, it can still be decoded accurately.

 Fun Fact: QR Code error correction is inspired by concepts used in deep space communication!
-Just like QR Codes need to survive potential damage during transmission, deep space probes rely on error correction to ensure data integrity across vast distances.
+Like QR Codes need to survive potential damage during transmission, deep space probes rely on error correction to ensure data integrity across vast distances.

 QR Codes use a Reed-Solomon error correction algorithm, which adds redundant information to the encoded data.